Nana Oforiatta Ayim: Art history

-Whilst researching for her master's degree in African Art History, she realised all the terms and concepts used to describe Ghanaian artistic expression were Western ones.
+While researching for her master's degree in African Art History, she realised all the terms and concepts used to describe Ghanaian artistic expression were Western ones.
 Her research for indigenous concepts led her to the Ayan, a form of telling history in Ghana; and the Afahye, a historical exhibition or Gesamtkunstwerk model.
 She began incorporating them in her writing on cultural narratives, histories, and institutions in Africa.
 She speaks regularly on new models of knowledge and of museums, and devised a course on this for the Architectural Association School of Architecture.

 In an interview with the Financial Times, Ayim said: "It sometimes feels like everything happens in the diaspora.
 That's important and it's part of who we are.
 But now we need to focus on evolving work within our continent."
 She is the founder of the ANO Institute of Arts & Knowledge in Accra, and has said that "like a lot of people involved in creative work in Ghana and other parts of Africa, it feels like it's not just enough for us to produce, but that we have to provide the context and the paradigms for that production."

 To this end, she created a pan-African Cultural Encyclopaedia.
-The New York Times writes: "The encyclopaedia will consist of an open-source internet platform for documenting past, present and future African arts and culture (starting with Ghana) and eventually will be published in 54 volumes, one for each country.
+The New York Times reviewer writes: "The encyclopaedia will consist of an open-source internet platform for documenting past, present and future African arts and culture (starting with Ghana) and eventually will be published in 54 volumes, one for each country.
 An ambitious undertaking, the Cultural Encyclopaedia aims to change perceptions of the continent and help alleviate the frustration of African cultural producers concerned that their rich histories have been lost or forgotten over the decades because they lack good archives."